Kaltsoon/spring-boot-vite-example/authentication-flow.md

    - Extracts the subject (username) from the token
 4. Returns null if token is invalid or expired (caught in the exception handler)

-**Note**: Although the code attempts to remove a "Bearer " prefix, the frontend sends the raw token without this prefix.
-The `.replace()` method simply returns the original token unchanged when the prefix is not present, so the implementation works correctly.

-**Key Code**:
 ```java
 public String getAuthUser(HttpServletRequest request) {
     String authorizationHeaderValue = request.getHeader(HttpHeaders.AUTHORIZATION);